Youth Basketball Drills For Fast Break Offense

-Are you looking for youth basketball drills that will help your team get out in transition and score more points on the fast break?
-Then you will love these two practice ideas.
+Are you looking for drills that will help your youth basketball team get out in transition and score more points on the fast break?
+Then you’ll love these two practice ideas.

 The first one is called the “Celtics Layup Drill”, and it trains your kids to pass accurately and finish at high speed in a full court setting.
 It’s also excellent for keeping your youth basketball team in top physical condition.